PostHog/posthog.com/contents/blog/product-led-growth.md

 As such, you are more involved with your users and can gain better insight into how people feel about your product.

-### Diversity
+### Breadth of Experience
-Having a team with diverse backgrounds can be extremely helpful for executing a growth strategy focused on the product.

-Diversity can come in various forms.
-One of them is breadth of professional experience, as opposed to depth.
-Depth refers to extensive experience in a specific field, whereas breadth means experience across fields.
+With regards to professional experience, depth refers to extensive experience in a specific field, whereas breadth can be seen as experience across fields.

 Depth of experience is an essential characteristic of a world-class team.
 However, having some focus on breadth can also be beneficial.
 By having individuals able to cross role descriptions and wear many hats, it becomes easier to ensure that the product is reflected in the mentality of the various teams in an organization.

-At PostHog, for example, we have people with Engineering backgrounds handling sales, marketing, content creation, customer support, social media, among other non-technical roles.
+At PostHog, for example, when we hire Engineers, we look for both depth and breadth.
+Consequently, we have people with Engineering backgrounds handling sales, marketing, content creation, customer support, social media, among other non-technical roles.

 As a result, we are able to perform non-technical tasks with a technical eye, and ensure our growth strategy converges with a focus on user experience across teams, especially since we are building a developer-focused product.